RhetTbull/osxphotos/README.md

 Returns Uniform Type Identifier (UTI) for the edited image, for example: 'public.jpeg'.
 Returns None if the photo does not have adjustments.

 #### `uti_raw`
 Returns Uniform Type Identifier (UTI) for the associated RAW image, if there is one; for example, 'com.canon.cr2-raw-image'.
+If the image is RAW but not part of a RAW+JPEG pair, `uti_raw` returns None.
+In this case, use `uti`, or `uti_original`.

 #### `burst`
 Returns True if photos is a burst image (e.g. part of a set of burst images), otherwise False.